beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - *Local file-based data storage* -- a data store deployed on every compute host and used for storing resource usage data to use by local managers.

+The details about the data stores are given in the following subsections.

 ### Central Database

+The central database is used for storing historical data about the resource usage by the VMs running on all the compute hosts.
+The database is populated by data collectors deployed on the compute hosts.
+The data is consumed by VM placement algorithms.
+The database contains two tables: `vms` and `vm_resource_usage`.

-The `vms` table for storing the mapping between UUIDs of VMs and the internal IDs:
+The `vms` table is used for storing the mapping between UUIDs of VMs and the internal database IDs:

 ```
-CREATE TABLE vm_resource_usage (
+CREATE TABLE vms (
+	# the internal ID of a VM
     id BIGINT UNSIGNED NOT NULL AUTO_INCREMENT,
+	# the UUID of the VM
     uuid CHAR(36) NOT NULL,
     PRIMARY KEY (id)
 ) ENGINE=MyISAM;
 ```

-- `id` -- the auto incremented ID of the VM;
-- `uuid` -- the UUID of the VM.

-The `vm_resource_usage` table is for storing the data about resource usage by VMs:
+The `vm_resource_usage` table is used for storing the data about the resource usage by VMs:

 ```
 CREATE TABLE vm_resource_usage (
+	# the ID of the record
     id BIGINT UNSIGNED NOT NULL AUTO_INCREMENT,
+	# the id of the corresponding VM
     vm_id BIGINT UNSIGNED NOT NULL,
+	# the time of the data collection
 	timestamp TIMESTAMP NOT NULL,
+	# the average CPU usage in MHz
     cpu_mhz MEDIUMINT UNSIGNED NOT NULL,
     PRIMARY KEY (id)
 ) ENGINE=MyISAM;
 ```

-- `id` -- the auto incremented record ID;
-- `vm_id` -- the foreign key referring the `vms` table;
-- `timestamp` -- the time of the data collection;
-- `cpu_mhz` -- the collected average CPU usage in MHz from the last measurement to the current time stamp.

 ### Local File-Based Data Store

-The data collector stores the resource usage information locally in files in the `<local_data_directory>/vm`.
-The data collector stores the data in separate files for each VM.
-The UUIDs of the VMs are used as the file names for storing data from the respective VMs.
+The data collector stores the resource usage information locally in files in the `<local_data_directory>/vm`, where `<local_data_directory>` is defined in the configuration file discussed further in the paper.
+The data for each VM is stored in a separate file named according to the UUID of the corresponding VM.
 The format of files is a new line separated list of integers representing the CPU consumption by the VMs in MHz.

 ## Configuration File

-The configuration of OpenStack Neat is stored in `/etc/neat/neat.conf` in the standard ini format.
+The configuration of OpenStack Neat is stored in `/etc/neat/neat.conf` in the standard INI format using the `#` character for denoting comments.
 The configuration includes the following options:

-- `sql_connection` -- the host and credentials for connecting to the MySQL database;
+- `sql_connection` -- the host name and credentials for connecting to the MySQL database specified in the format supported by SQLAlchemy;
 - `admin_tenant_name` -- the admin tenant name for authentication with Nova using Keystone;
 - `admin_user` -- the admin user name for authentication with Nova using Keystone;
 - `admin_password` -- the admin password for authentication with Nova using Keystone;
-- `global_manager_host` -- the host name of the global manager;
+- `global_manager_host` -- the name of the host running the global manager;
-- `global_magager_port` -- the port of the global manager's REST interface;
+- `global_magager_port` -- the port of the REST interface exposed by the global manager;
+- `local_magager_port` -- the port of the REST interface exposed by the local manager;
-- `local_data_directory` -- the directory, where the data collector stores the data on the resource usage by the VMs running on the host, the default is `/var/lib/neat`;
+- `local_data_directory` -- the directory used by the data collector to store the data on the resource usage by the VMs running on the host, the default value is `/var/lib/neat`.

 ## TODO